-In 2014, the current 40-year-old chlorine gas system was due for replacement.
-Since chlorine gas is highly reactive, it requires a number of safety, training and other procedures be put in place to ensure the safety of staff members and surrounding businesses.
-After researching numerous systems and technologies, the Public Works Department chose an on-site chlorine generation system.
+In 2014, the former 40-year-old chlorine gas system was due for replacement.
+Since chlorine gas is highly reactive, it required a number of safety, training and other procedures be put in place to ensure the safety of staff members and surrounding businesses.
+After researching numerous systems and technologies, the Public Works Department chose a much safer on-site chlorine generation system.